ofiscal/tax.co/config/README.md

 a symlink is created in their folder, pointing to the default here.

-`config.json` in this folder is unlike the others.
+`config.json` in this folder serves as a configuration file when in the Python REPL.
-It serves as a configuration file when in the Python REPL -- whereas when Python is run from the shell without a REPL, it uses a `config.json` file from somewhere in `users/`.
+It is also the default configuration file used by `bash/run-makefile.py` when none is specified.
-`config.json` here is never overridden by another file;
+Output in that case will still go to some subfolder of the `users/` folder -- specifically, a subfolder named
-instead it should be edited in-place.
+'u' + the hash of the user_email specified in `config.json`.

-It should look something like `repl.MODEL.json`.
+When the simulation is called from the webapp, `user_email` determines where those results are sent.